-Agreement Between the Republic of Croatia and the Republic of Italy on the Early Exchange of Information in the Event of a Radiological Emergency is still in procedure of negotiation between two delegations and the content is foreseen to be similar to the agreements with Slovenia and Hungary.
+The text of the Agreement Between the Republic of Croatia and the Republic of Italy on the Early Exchange of Information in the Event of a Radiological Emergency was agreed in 2002.
+Croatian party is still waiting that Italian party finishes internal procedure for signing the Agreement.